hadebk/hadebk-task-manger-in-nodejs/README.md

     - JWT_SECRET=YOUR_JWT_SECRET_VALUE
     - SENDGRID_API_KEY=YOUR_API_KEY_HERE
     - MONGODB_URL=mongodb://127.0.0.1:27017/your-app-name-test
-- Start mongodb run: /YOUR_PATH/mongodb/bin/mongod.exe
+- Download MongoDB and start it `/YOUR_PATH/mongodb/bin/mongod.exe`
-- Start the project run: npm run dev
+- Start the project `npm run dev`
-- To execute tests run: npm test
+- To execute tests `npm test`

 ### What I have done in this project
 - setup express server.